decentraland/documentation/content/contributor/tutorials/how-to-run-a-catalyst.md

 ROOM_PREFIX=my-prefix
 ```

-The `ROOM_PREFIX` variable is optional and can be configured to identify livekit rooms created by the catalyst.
-This is useful if more than one catalyst is using the same Livekit Cluster.
+The `ROOM_PREFIX` variable is optional and can be configured to identify LiveKit rooms created by the Catalyst.
+This is useful if more than one Catalyst is using the same LiveKit Cluster.

 #### Content Server